 Compute Engine handles most disk management tasks for you so that you do not need to deal with partitioning, redundant disk arrays, or subvolume management.
-Generally, you don't need to create larger logical volumes, but you can extend your secondary attached persistent disk capacity to 257 GB per instance and apply these practices to your persistent disks if you want.
+Generally, you don't need to create larger logical volumes, but you can extend your secondary attached persistent disk capacity to 257 TB per instance and apply these practices to your persistent disks if you want.
 You can save time and get the best performance if you format your persistent disks with a single file system and no partition tables.

 If you need to separate your data into multiple unique volumes, create additional disks rather than dividing your existing disks into multiple partitions.

 Persistent disk performance is predictable and scales linearly with provisioned capacity until the limits for an instance's provisioned vCPUs are reached.
 For more information about performance scaling limits and optimization, see Block storage performance.

 Standard persistent disks are efficient and economical for handling sequential read/write operations, but they aren't optimized to handle high rates of random input/output operations per second (IOPS).
 If your apps require high rates of random IOPS, use SSD persistent disks.
 SSD persistent disks are designed for single-digit millisecond latencies.
 Observed latency is application specific.